PHAS researchers receive federal funding to support breakthrough & interdisciplinary research

 Co-applicants: Maria Drout (University of Toronto); Daryl Haggard (McGill University)

 In a game-changing 2017 discovery, gravitational waves (GWs) were observed in concert with light for the first time.
 A burst of gamma-rays was observed within seconds of a GW signal from the merger of two neutron stars, but the glow of the resulting "kilonovae" explosion was not detected until nine hours later.
-The project will employee a novel machine learning (ML) approach to leverage information reported by LIGO-Virgo to identify kilonovae events.
+The project will employ a novel machine learning (ML) approach to leverage information reported by LIGO-Virgo to identify kilonovae events.
 Understanding the complete evolution of kilonovae will unlock new insights into some of the most important outstanding questions about our Universe, including the structure of extremely dense matter and the origin of heavy elements like gold.
 In addition to advancing AI methods, we will enable Canadian telescope assets located around the world to swiftly slew toward a true astrophysical GW signal, reject noise events, and unlock the potential for new cosmic discoveries led by Canadian astronomers.

 The two four km long Advanced LIGO interferometers in the U.S., the most sensitive gravitational wave detectors in the world, have registered the signals of more than 50 black hole and neutron star mergers.
 The next generation of detectors will require a significant improvement in mechanical loss in the most sensitive (10-1000 Hz) frequency range.
 This project establishes a “materials-by-design” framework that optimally synergizes thin film fabrication with atomistic simulations identifying the operative mechanisms of internal friction, and predicting mechanical loss that will be measured in a novel optical cryostat built at the Stewart Blusson Quantum Matter Institute.
 The novel highly reflective materials created will open the door to ground-breaking discoveries such as tests of general relativity in extreme spacetime curvature, a census of all stellar-mass black holes in the visible Universe, and a resolution of conflicting measurements of the expansion of the Universe.